 Six Sigma’s Approach to Problem Solving

-Originally developed by Motorola as a general approach to measuring quality in business performance terms.
-Now it has evolved be a project driven approach to process improvement that follows the five-step process known as the DMAIC cycle.
-(Also see: History of Continuous Improvement)
+General Electric reported tangible benefits of $2.5 billion per year due to Six Sigma initiatives and made it an organization wide strategy.
+Now it has evolved be a project driven approach to process improvement that follows the five-step process also called DMAIC cycle.
+(Also see: History of Continuous Improvement).

-The Primary Goals of Six Sigma are to Improve
+The Primary Goals are to Improve

-- How efficiently you operate.
+- How efficiently the process operates.

 Three Key Elements of Six Sigma

 Unlike other quality improvement philosophies, Six Sigma is comprised of three key elements:

 - Customer: Customer is the key for business and they are the top priority in Six sigma.
 Customers defines the Quality and also expect on-time delivery, high performance, service and many more.
 However, meeting customer requirement is not sufficient in this competitive world, needs to delight them.

 - Process: Defining the process and corresponding metrics is the key aspect in six sigma.
 Since customer is key for any business, Quality needs to be looked from customer perspective.
 This will help to identify the gaps in processes and work to improve them.

 - Employee: Without leadership commitment it is difficult to implement Six sigma in any organization.
 Organization must involve all employees with well defined roles and clear objectives in a six sigma program.
 Furthermore organization needs to provide required resources (like people, training, budget) etc.